cse110-sp21-group2/to-do-journal-app/specs/pitch/starting-pitch.md

 ---
 ## Our Solution & Purpose
-We want to create a bullet journal that will help users keep track of their academic life.
+We want to create a bullet journal that will help users of all kinds of backgrounds efficiently keep track of their academic life.

-We want to create a “single source of truth” for users to keep track of classes, such as specific class sites, zoom links, schedule of office hours.
+The bullet journal we create should be a “single source of truth” for users to use to keep track of their classes, including specific class sites, zoom links, schedule of office hours.

 Our product will be capable of rapid logging, organizing thoughts and ideas, and planning for the future.